sinch/docs/docs/conversation/conversation-channel-support/conversation-telegram-bot.md

 ##### Unsubscribe Bot

-It is possible for users to block a Telegram Bot by using "Stop Bot" (or "Delete Chat" depending on iOS or Android) from their Telegeam App.
-When this happens, an opt-out notification will be sent to App webhook calback so customers can take action such as removing contact_id from their user list.
+It is possible for users to block a Telegram Bot by using "Stop Bot" (or "Delete Chat" depending on iOS or Android) from their Telegram App.
+When this happens, an opt-out notification will be sent to App webhook callback so customers can take action such as removing contact_id from their user list.

 ```json